Danish disability pension

 Do you have the right to Danish disability pension?

-You may have the right to disability pension if you are over 40 and your capacity to work has been reduced permanently and so substantially that you are unable to do a regular job or a flexi-job.
+You may have the right to disability pension if you are aged over 40 and your capacity to work has been reduced permanently and to such an extent that you are unable to work in a normal job or flexi-job.
 If you are under 40, you will only receive disability pension in exceptional circumstances.

 Contact your local municipality if you wish to know more about disability pension.